 When trying to attract hummingbirds to your garden and make them feel at home, it is important to provide plenty of places on your property where they can perch.
 They prefer to land on the tips of small branches, where they can gain a good vantage point on their surroundings.

-Hummingbirds are remarkable in many ways, and one of these is that they have exceptional eyesight.
-They can even see colors undetectable by the human eye.
+These birds are remarkable in many ways, and one of these is that they have exceptional eyesight.
+Hummingbirds can even see colors undetectable by the human eye.
 So, a good lookout perch is important to them.

 Ensure that there are plenty of shrubs and trees in your garden for hummingbirds to use as perching places.
 Male hummingbirds, in particular, spend time on lookout duty.
 These territorial hummers have to defend their territory from other males and look out for hummingbird predators to keep themselves and their ‘families’ safe.